MacPaw/FMPFeedbackForm/README.md

 which contains anonymous information about the user's machine.
 This report includes a list of software and hardware specs, recent console logs and preferences (NSUserDefaults) of your application.

+### Customizable UI
+If the default look of the form doesn't quite suit your needs, you may easily customize any text, field value or placeholder using a handy interface.

 ### Localized into 12 languages
 <table>
 <tr>